Climate change is stressing social and environmental systems, impacting coastal ecosystems and the societies that depend on them.

 In Cape Town, South Africa severe drought and outdated infrastructure has led to severe water shortages.
 Three years of reduced rainfall combined with growing demand led to severe water shortages and fears that Cape Town would run out of water.
 By reducing demand, Cape Town managed to avert “day zero“.
 However, long-term social tensions about unequal water access between city residents remain.

 Climate and ocean risks can also exacerbate the overuse of natural resources

 Jakarta, Indonesia’s capital city, has a population of 10 million.
 Extensive ground water extraction by city residents and industry, coupled with rising sea levels, has increased the risk of flooding.
 These risks led President Widodo in 2019 to announce that the capital city will move from Jakarta, on the island of Java, to the province of East Kalimantan on neighboring Borneo island.

 As the impact of climate change increases, the intersection of social, economic, and environmental issues may leave governments in developing cities unable to provide basic services and protections to their citizens.
 In some circumstances, this can lead to social tension and instability.

 In this environment, decision makers in coastal cities, international financial institutions, insurers, and regulators need localized risk information that can help them channel investment to mitigate these diverse security threats.

-In response, the Stimson Center has developed the Climate and Ocean Risk Vulnerability Index (CORVI), a tool which compares a diverse range of risks to produce a coastal city risk profile.
+In response, the Stimson Center developed the Climate and Ocean Risk Vulnerability Index (CORVI), a decision support tool which compares a diverse range of ecological, financial, and political risks connected to climate change, to produce a coastal city risk profile.

 By combining empirical and expert survey data to measure ecological, financial, and political risk across 10 categories and close to 100 indicators, CORVI gives critical insights into the challenge’s cities face.
 Each category and indicator are scored on a 1-10 scale, with 10 indicating greatest risk.